40 Fantastic F-Words To Further Your Vocabulary

 If someone is fedifragous, then they’ve broken a promise or pledge, or they’re faithless or disloyal.
 A fedifraction, likewise, is a breach of an oath or a broken promise.

 A Shakespearism, used in Henry VI: Part 2 to mean “hanging around waiting to do something bad.”

 Fescennia was a city in Etruria, an ancient region of northern and central Italy occupied by the Etruscan civilization more than 2500 years ago.
 As the Roman Empire expanded outwards from Rome, it’s thought that a number of local Etruscan songs and poems were adopted into Roman culture in the process.
 These “Fescennine verses,” as they were known, were originally sung at harvest time or at large celebrations like weddings, but steadily they became less celebratory and ever more coarse and raucous.
 Ultimately, the adjective fescennine has ended up being used to describe anything obscene, lewd, or licentious.

 An old English dialect word for someone who lounges around in front of the fire all day.
 A dog that does precisely that is a fire-spannel.

 To fondle or caress someone is to firkytoodle them.
 It probably derives from an earlier work, firk, meaning “to beat.”

 To fidget or move around distractedly is to firtle, as is to look busy despite doing very little.

 Like flimflam, a flam is a fanciful or whimsical idea—and anything flambuginous is “flam-like.”

 An old Scots dialect word for a gaudily over-dressed woman.
-Derives from flamfew, a 16th century word for anything useless or trifling.
+It derives from flamfew, a 16th-century word for anything useless or trifling.